josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/README.md

 🌒 corresponds to the waxing moon: **śukla pakṣa**, the brightening half of the lunar cycle.

+> **Śukla pakṣa**
+> **शुक्ल पक्ष**
+> **شُکل پکش**
+> *The bright or waxing fortnight of the lunar cycle.*

 The visible illuminated portion grows.

 That is the correspondence used here.

 The movement did not begin from nothing.
 Grievance, resistant humour, coded speech, local knowledge and social ties already existed.

 The waxing phase describes their increasing public visibility:

 ```text
 private recognition